This post is part of a series exploring Chinese culture. See the links at the bottom of this page for more.

 Photo by krsalis

-For only children, under immense pressure to excel within their education and extreme pampering from their family, another consequence of the policy has been the emergence of so called “little emperors” who have had their social and emotional growth stunted by this upbringing.
-A generation of self-centered consumers has developed, often quite at odds with realities of life outside their immediate sphere of existence.
+For only children, under immense pressure to excel within their education and extreme pampering from their family, another consequence of the policy has been the emergence of so-called “little emperors” who have had their social and emotional growth stunted by this upbringing.
+A generation of self-centred consumers has developed, often quite at odds with realities of life outside their immediate sphere of existence.